-Names of seasons are lower case.
+Names of seasons are lowercase.

 Capitalize before a name only if it is an official corporate or organizational title, as it is at HHS.
 Do not abbreviate.
 When referring to the HHS Secretary, capitalize even if the proper name is not included.

 Use these terms carefully and sparingly.
 Do not refer to a person as elderly unless it is clearly relevant to the article.
-It is appropriate in generic phrases that do not refer to specific individuals: concern for the elderly, a home for the elderly, etc. If the intent is to show that an individual's faculties have deteriorated, cite a graphic example and give attribution for it.
+It is appropriate in generic phrases that do not refer to specific individuals: concern for the elderly, a home for the elderly, etc. If the intent is to show that an individual's faculties have deteriorated, cite a specific example and give attribution for it.

 Teen, teenager (n.) teenage (adj.)